springrain/zorm/README.md

 	return "id"
 }

-// GetDefaultValueMap To get the default value of the Map, for the Insert and Update Struct objects,  The key that returns map is the Struct property name, value is the default value, and value can be nil.
+// GetDefaultValueMap To get the default value of the Map, for the Insert and Update Struct objects,  The key that returns map is the Struct property name, value is the default value, and value can be nil.It cannot be the default value of the type, for example, the default value of the int type is set to 0
+// BindContextDefaultValue takes precedence over GetDefaultValueMap
 //func (entity *EntityStruct) GetDefaultValueMap() map[string]interface{} {
 //	return map[string]interface{}{"CreateTime": time.Now(),"Active":nil}
 //}